Pledis Entertainment: 2020–present: Hybe Labels, new headquarters and evolution

 On February 28, 2022, it was announced that NU'EST's exclusive contract with Pledis Entertainment will end on March 14, 2022.
 It was also announced that members Aron, JR and Ren will leave the agency at the conclusion of their contract, while Baekho and Minhyun opted to renew.
 With the news of their contract expiring, the NU'EST members confirmed the group's disbandment through handwritten letters to their fans, announcing their decision to go their own separate ways.
-On July 28, 2022, Pledis Entertainment announced that member Jang Gyu-ri would be leaving fromis 9 on July 31.
-The company explained in their statement that when the group transferred to Pledis, every member signed a new exclusive artist contract with the company, however, Gyuri chose not to.
+On July 28, 2022, Pledis Entertainment announced that fromis 9 member Jang Gyu-ri would be leaving the group on July 31.
+The company explained in their statement that when the group transferred to Pledis, every member of fromis 9 signed a new exclusive artist contract with the company, however, Gyuri chose not to.
 After lengthy discussion about what is the best direction for each other, Gyuri chose not to sign a contract and embark on a new journey.

+On December 1, 2023, Nana has re-signed her contract with Pledis Entertainment.
+This is the fourth time she has renewed her exclusive contract with the agency since her debut in 2009.

+On November 7, 2023, Pledis announced their plans to launch a new boy band in the first quarter of 2024.
+The members of the then-unnamed boy band, with their faces covered, were first introduced by Seventeen member Hoshi, during the SVT Caratland event in 2023.
+On December 21, 2023, the group's name, TWS, was revealed, with the agency explaining that the name is derived from the group's tagline "twenty-four-seven with us", which reflects the group's commitment to maintaining an enduring connection with their fans.

+Pledis Entertainment CEO and Producer Han Sung-soo spearheaded the production for TWS' debut extended play Sparkling Blue, which was released on January 22, 2024.
+The release of the EP was preceded by the release of the single "Oh MyMy:7s" on January 2, 2024.
+Aiming to establish "boyhood pop" with Sparkling Blue, the EP was led by the single "Plot Twist", which discussed the "thrill of a first encounter".

+On November 29, 2024, Pledis announced that Fromis 9 would be parting ways with the agency following the expiration of the members' contracts on December 31, 2024.